 A preliminary event-driven algorithm is outlined here and used to obtain results for comparison with those provided by EPANET using the current time-driven approach.
-The event-driven approach used is similar to the Lagrangian event-driven simulation method discussed in Rossman and Boulos (1996).
-Their event-driven method updates the state of water quality in the system only when a change occurs, in contrast to the current time-driven method in EPANET, which updates water quality across the entire network at fixed time steps.
+The eventdriven approach used is conceptually similar to, but was developed independently of, the Lagrangian event-driven simulation method discussed in (Rossman and Boulos, 1996).
+An event-driven method updates the state of water quality in the system only when a change (an event) occurs during the simulation, in contrast to the current time-driven method in EPANET, which updates water quality across the entire network at fixed time steps.
+Numerous events can occur during a time step, as water moves through the network.
 Various event-driven approaches have been presented previously, for example by Boulos et al. (1994, 1995).
 The preliminary event-driven algorithm discussed here is included as an option in the current version of TEVA-SPOT (TEVA-SPOTInstaller-2.3.2-MSXb-20170110-DEV) and is being made available to EPANET developers to obtain community support and assistance with improving and evaluating the algorithm.

 The event-based, water-quality routing algorithm used here moves homogeneous volumes of water (water parcels with a uniform concentration of a water-quality constituent) through a network.
-Nodes are processed in an arbitrary order as long as all inflow paths to a node have water parcels with a known constituent concentration.
+Initially, water parcels are accumulated at all nodes where water enters the system.
+Nodes with accumulated water parcels from all inflow links are processed in an arbitrary order.
 Mixing or combining of water parcels occurs at nodes based on the inflow rates of the links flowing into the nodes.
 Water parcels are combined if the absolute difference between their concentrations is less than some specified amount (the quality tolerance), consistent with the approach used in EPANET 2.
 After parcels are combined at a node, any nodal demand is removed; the remaining water parcels then are split based on the flow rates of the links flowing from the nodes.
 These parcels are added to lists of parcels for the downstream links.
 Any volume in excess of the volume of a link is removed from the leading parcels and placed at the downstream node for further processing.
-Due to recirculating flows, situations can occur in which there are nodes for which constituent concentrations have not yet been determined for all inflow links.
-In these cases, an incomplete parcel is created that has the volume that will be moved, but an unspecified concentration.
+That node is then added to the set of nodes with accumulated water parcels waiting to be processed.
+Due to recirculating flows, situations can occur in which none of the nodes waiting to be processed has accumulated water parcels on all inflow links.
+In such cases, an incomplete parcel with the volume that will be moved, but an unspecified concentration, is created for each inflow link that does not have an accumulated inflow.
 These incomplete parcels are moved, combined, and split in the same manner as parcels for which constituent concentration has been determined; however, internal references are maintained that allow concentrations to be updated when parcels for which concentrations have been determined arrive at a node for which incomplete parcels were created.
 Flow reversals between hydraulic time steps are accommodated in the same manner as in EPANET 2.
 The event-driven simulation method provides results that do not depend on the water-quality time step if it is equal to or shorter than the hydraulic time step.
-The method actually does not require an independent water-quality time step: the simulation is event driven as long as the hydraulic conditions do not change.
+The method actually does not require an independent water-quality time step: the simulation is eventdriven as long as the hydraulic conditions do not change.
 Because by construction the method accounts for every individual water parcel, its resulting MBR will always be 1.0.
-An example illustrating the operation of the algorithm using a case with recirculating flow is provided in Appendix C.
+An example illustrating the operation of the algorithm using a case with recirculating flow is provided in Appendix C. Working through the example provided in the appendix will provide a better understanding of the approach outlined in this paragraph.

-30 4.2 Discussion
+4.2 Discussion